 Keep up-to-date with what's happening in the field of suicide prevention in Scotland by viewing our news articles.

-Choose Life has worked with the National Union of Journalists (NUJ) Scotland to develop NUJ Scotland The reporting of mental health and suicide by the media: a practical guide for journalists (PDF, 536kB) (external link).
+The national programme has worked with the National Union of Journalists (NUJ) Scotland to develop Responsible Reporting on Mental Health, Mental Illness and Death by Suicide: a practical guide for Journalists by the National Union of Journalists (external link).

-This year, the campaign is called ‘Read between the lines’.
-It calls on everyone to be alert to the warning signs of suicide in their friends, family and workmates.
+The current campaign ‘Read between the lines’ calls on everyone to be alert to the warning signs of suicide in their friends, family and workmates.

 The message is that if you’re worried about someone, asking directly about their feelings can help to save their life.